 “I have been using Glynn McKay’s Bruise Gels and Congealed Blood for as long as I have been a Make-Up Artist, around 23 years!
 As Series Designer at BBC Casualty it’s the only brand we use in these forms as it’s the best consistency and colour for Congealed Blood, plus the Bruise Gels are faultless in shades with the best sticking power, also perfect with our grade, they came out top in our screen test of similar brands!”
 (Kirstie Stanway, Series Make-up Designer, BBC Casualty)

 Our Bruise gels are great for creating bruise and broken-down effects on the skin.
 Colours can be used alone or in combination to simulate all stages of bruising and healing.

-Apply sparingly by dabbing it on, avoiding the eyes.
+Apply very sparingly by dabbing it on - a little goes a long way! - avoiding the eyes.
 Additional applications will deepen the effect, if required.
 Washes off with soap and water.
-Available in stores in 30ml jars in nine colours, contact us here for larger sizes.
+Available in stores in 30ml jars in nine colours, all of which are vegan-friendly.
+Contact us here for larger sizes.